If you have an emergency, dial 911 or notify any park ranger.

 Mammoth Cave National Park is a special place that is open for everyone.
 For over two centuries people from around the world have been visiting this place to reconnect with the natural world and the history of the area.
 Protect yourself and the sights you plan to enjoy by following a few simple rules:

 - Follow the Leave No Trace Seven Principals.
-By following the Leave No Trace Seven Principals, you will help protect yourself and the park for years to come.
+By following the Leave No Trace Seven Principles, you will help protect yourself and the park for years to come.

 - Never approach animals.
 The animals in the park are wild and unpredictable, no matter how calm they appear to be.